 #1: Active Shoulder Abduction

-Active shoulder abduction is the best exercise to begin your journey towards a normal range of shoulder motion.
+Active shoulder abduction is the best exercise to begin your journey toward a normal range of shoulder motion.
 This exercise is less strenuous as it is performed while lying on one side with your troublesome shoulder on top.

 - Once you are lying comfortably with the upper arm elbow straight and your thumb pointed towards the ceiling, slowly lift your arm from your hip and into the air towards the ceiling until it reaches its abduction range.
 Keep your arm straight and in line with your body and your thumb pointed toward the ceiling.